micmejia/bible-dump/NKJV/Exodus/Exod 39.md

 And they made bells of pure gold, and put the bells between the pomegranates on the hem of the robe all around between the pomegranates:

 ###### 26
-a bell and a pomegranate, a bell and a pomegranate, all around the hem of the robe to [^d]minister in, as the Lord had commanded Moses.
+a bell and a pomegranate, a bell and a pomegranate, all around the hem of the robe to minister in, as the Lord had commanded Moses.

 ###### 27
 They made tunics, artistically woven of fine linen, for Aaron and his sons,